Bayesian D-Optimal Experimental Designs via Column Subset Selection: Preliminaries

 Under the assumptions made thus far, the posterior distribution is Gaussian of the form $\mathcal{N}(\V{m}_{\rm post},\M\Gamma_{\rm post})$, where the covariance matrix $\M\Gamma_{\rm post} \equiv ( \M{F}^\Tra\M\Gamma_{\rm noise}^{-1} \M{F} + \M\Gamma_{\rm pr}^{-1})^{-1}$ and the posterior mean is

 We consider the sensor placement problem which is one flavor of \ac{oed}.
 See~\cite{ucinski2005optimal,pukelsheim2006optimal,alexanderian2021optimal,chaloner1995bayesian} for good introductions to this topic.
 In this version of the problem, there are $m$ candidate sensor locations $\{\V{x}_1,\dots,\V{x}_m\}$, at which we can consider placing the sensor.
 But due to budgetary or physical considerations, we can only deploy $k$ sensors and, thus, we would like to pick the ``best'' $k$ locations, out of $m$, to place our sensors.
-This can be encoded in the form of a weight vector $\V{w} \in \{0,1\}^m$, where a value of $w_i=1$ implies a sensor is placed at location $\V{x}_i$ and $w_i = 0$ implies no sensor is placed.
+This can be encoded as a set of indices $S = \Curly{i_1,\dots,i_k}$ indicating the selected sensors.
 To determine the optimal sensor locations we solve the optimization problem

-Here $\phi(\V{w})$ is an objective function determining sensor placement.
+Here $\phi(S)$ is an objective function determining sensor placement and $S$ is the set of ${m \choose k}$ indices.
 This is a constrained binary optimization problem for determining the sensor locations.
 Popular criteria for OED selection are the Bayesian A-optimality criterion and the D-optimality criterion which, for linear inverse problems, amounts to computing the trace and log-determinant of the posterior covariance matrices.
 In this paper, we focus on the D-optimal criterion, which measures the information gain from the prior to the posterior distribution; equivalently, it is the expected Kullback-Liebler divergence from the prior to the posterior distributions~\cite{alexanderian2018efficient}.
 For the present problem setting, the criterion takes the form